grpc/proposal/A72-open-telemetry-tracing.md

     the order of the received messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message received), the same below.
-  * key named `message-size` with integer value of wire message size, or decompressed message size of the message needs decompression.
+  * key named `message-size` with integer value of wire message size, or decompressed message size if the message needs decompression.
   * If the message needs decompression, add key `message-size-compressed` with integer value of compressed message size.
-If this is reported as a separate event in an implementation, the event name is "Inbound compressed message" and the order of the event must be before the first event that reports the wire message size.
+If this is reported as a separate event in an implementation, the event name is "Inbound compressed message" and the order of the event must be before the "Inbound message received" event.
 * When the stream is closed, set RPC status and end the attempt span.

 At the server: